tophatmonocle/docker-airflow/README.md

 2. Put up a cluster on your local using `docker-compose -f docker-compose-CeleryExecutor.yml up`
 3. Connect to the webserver at `localhost:8080`.
 4. The queue can be monitored at `localhost:5555`, if necessary.

+## About the cluster

+The cluster is basically a group of task-specific docker containers that interact with each other via a group of shared resources.
+Items of particular interest are:

+1. Postgres DB.
+Stores the Airflow metadata.
+Persists between deploys.
+2. Redis (Elasticache) that stores the job queue.
+Persists between deploys.
+3. CloudWatch.
+Stores logs from the containers.
+3. Worker Container (runs the jobs) - re-created each deploy.
+4. Webserver Container - re-created each deploy.
+5. Scheduler Container - re-created each deploy.
+6. Queue monitor (flower) container - - re-created each deploy.